wearrrrr/HaiKei/README.md

 [haikei.xyz](https://haikei.xyz)

 # What is this good for?
-HaiKei is a streaming website that focuses on minimial loading times and an interface that is optimized for any device
+HaiKei is a streaming website that focuses on minimial loading times and an interface that is optimized for any device 🚀

 # Why don't I just use 9anime or another alternative?

-"That's because please.
-Please don't" - tim apple

-idk what are you, a cop?
+HaiKei runs faster than a good majority of alternatives, is more lightweight, and is completely open source!
+Unlike Zoro and 9anime.

 HaiKei is still very actively maintained and looking for contributors!
 If you know javascript, especially NodeJS and server side work, feel free to make a contribution!